-Edward Caswell is a versatile and widely respected choral conductor.
-Working throughout the UK and Europe he has a reputation for approaching choral conducting from a singer's perspective.
+Edward Caswell is a versatile and widely respected choral conductor, singer and teacher.
+Working throughout the UK and Europe he has established a reputation for approaching choral conducting from a singer's perspective.
 For over ten years he has worked with professional choirs, amateur choirs and student choirs in Germany, The Netherlands and Belgium.

 Since 2008 he has been a regular guest with Netherlands Radio Choir, conducting them a cappella and preparing them for concerts and recordings with Riccardo Chailly, Bernard Haitink and Daniele Gatti.
 In the 15/16 season he prepared them for performances of The Gospel According to the Other Mary by John Adams under Markus Stenz in Strasbourg and Cologne, and in the same season prepared NDR Chor and MDR Rundfunkchor for performances of Bach's Matthäus-Passion in the version by Mendelssohn with the Leipzig Gewandhausorchester under Trevor Pinnock.